biolab/orange-docker/README.md

 ### Setup guide ###

-First ensure that you have a docker installed.
+First, ensure that you have a docker installed.
 The following guide contains instructions for ubuntu platform: [instructions](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-docker-ce).

 If you want to deploy a new system, follow this guide to create a basic guacamole setup using official dockers: [setup guide](https://www.linode.com/docs/guides/installing-apache-guacamole-through-docker/)

-After that, create common network and storage volume and attach each of the instances to the network and storage.
+After that, create a common network and attach each of the instances to the network.

 ```sh
     docker network create guacamole